Taiwooladapo/Crime-Analysis-and-Visualization-in-the-city-of-New-York/README.md

 5. Jupter Notebook
 6. Docker
 # LIMITATIONS AND SUGGESTIONS FOR FUTURE WORK
-Machine learning algorithms can be implemented to curb high crime rates in New York City.
+One limitation of the project is the absence of machine learning algorithms to address high crime rates in New York City.
+Implementing such algorithms could be considered for future work to further enhance crime prevention strategies.